All Episodes

 Hello.

-Thanks for being a beacon of truth and a culture of deception.
+Kern, thanks for being a beacon of truth in a culture of deception.

 Hey, I have a quick solution for the children in Arizona.

-I was thinking, why don't we just use the 2000 Elian Gonzalez doctrine where it was so critical for the federal government to repatriate a six-year-old boy with his family in Cuba that we used uh law enforcement, everything to make sure that he was extracted and returned to his home country where he belonged.
+I was thinking, why don't we just use the 2000 Elian Gonzalez doctrine, where it was so critical for the federal government to repatriate a six-year-old boy with his family in Cuba that we used law enforcement and everything to make sure that he was extracted and returned to his home country where he belonged.

 That was such critical importance back then.